-Pursuant to the Joint Development Agreement entered into by TPI and TeaM Energy effective May 31, 2012, PEC was formed as a separate vehicle for Pag3 and is intended to be a separate entity from TLI.
-PEC is not covered by either TLI's IPPA with PSALM, or TeaM Energy's BOT contract with NPC/PSALM.
-An Environmental Compliance Certificate (ECC) was issued by the Department of Environment and Natural Resources - Environmental Management Bureau (DENR-EMB) on June 18, 2013.
+Pursuant to their Joint Development Agreement effective May 31, 2012, TPI and TeaM Energy formed PEC as a separate vehicle for Pag3 and as a separate entity from TLI.
+As such PEC is not covered by TLI's IPPA with PSALM, or TeaM Energy's BOT contract with NPC/PSALM.
+An Environmental Compliance Certificate (ECC) was issued by the Department of Environment and Natural Resources - Environmental Management

+Bureau (DENR-EMB) on June 18, 2013.

-On May 2014, PEC entered into an Engineering, Procurement and Construction (EPC) contract with a consortium comprised of Mitsubishi Hitachi Power Systems Ltd., Daelim Industrial Co.
+In 2014 PEC entered into an Engineering, Procurement and Construction (EPC) contract with a consortium comprised of Mitsubishi Hitachi Power Systems Ltd., Daelim Industrial Co.
 Ltd., DESCO Inc., and Daelim Philippines Inc. for the project.
-On May 15, 2014, PEC also signed an Omnibus Agreement to obtain loans and credit accommodations to finance the construction of Pag3 with a consortium of lender-banks in the amount of up to \$33.31 bn.
+It started commercial operations in March 2018.